Kaldred

 Kaldred is a holiday home area in Kalundborg Municipality, in the Region Zealand.
 It is located 9 km southwest of Havnsø, 9 km north of Svebølle and 12 km east of Kalundborg.
 Kaldred is only a few kilometers from Saltbæk Vig and Sejerø Bugt.

 Transport

-Kalundborg Airport, also called Kaldred Airport, is located between the holiday home area and Saltbæk Vig.
+Kalundborg Airfield, also called Kaldred Airfield, is located between the holiday home area and Saltbæk Vig.
 It is owned by Kalundborg Municipality and is used especially by gliders and motor pilots from Kalundborg Flyveklub, which has been based here since 1961, and Polyteknisk Flyvegruppe.
 The airport has a 700 m long asphalt runway as well as take-off play and wire pick-up for use by gliders.